usnistgov/masskit/README.md

 ## Installation

+Masskit is currently only supported in a Python conda environment.
+If you do not have one installed we highly recommend installing [mambaforge](https://github.com/conda-forge/miniforge#mambaforge)

-On a Linux or macOS computer that has [Anaconda](https://www.anaconda.com/) and [Git](https://git-scm.com/) installed, run on the command line:
+On a Linux or macOS computer that has Conda and [Git](https://git-scm.com/) installed, run on the command line:

 - change to a directory that will hold the masskit directory
 - `git clone https://github.com/usnistgov/masskit.git`